microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraPolicy.md

 ### -Id

-The Id of the policy for which you want to set values.
+The ID of the policy for which you want to set values.

 ```yaml
 Type: System.String